forastera/Data-Science-Light/README.md

 # Data-Science-in-Python-for-advanced-beginners
- or possibly "Learning Data Science by Failing Repeatedly The plan to take over the world:
+ or possibly #"Learning Data Science by Failing Repeatedly"

+ The plan to take over the world:

 resources = {collection of all all python for data science websites, books, online course, podcasts}